kuantumlad/kuantumlad.github.io/_posts/2018-10-30-ulam_spiral_project.markdown

 ## Creating the Spiral ##

 The spiral is created by creating a square spiral in the counter clockwise direction by starting with the number 1 at the center.
-The numbers are represented by dots in the image, with white representinga nonprime number while the circle is colored red for a prime number.
+The numbers are represented by dots in the image, with white representing a nonprime number while the circle is colored red for a prime number.

-{% include image.html file="images/ulam_spiral/ulam_spiral_text.png" description="This is an image." %}

 ## Visualizing the Spiral ##